 Alcohol abuse also correlates closely with malnutrition.
 While calorie-packed, alcohol doesn’t contain much in the way of essential nutrients.
 So while heavy drinkers may feel full, they’re likely not getting what they need in terms of vitamins and other hard-to-grab nutrients.
 The damage that alcohol can do to internal organs also interferes with the body’s normal absorption of what nutrients it can obtain.
 The result: malnutrition, and as we’ve often said, the eyes feel that shortfall dearly.

 Vitamin A deficiency can cause night blindness as the eye loses its ability to manufacture key pigments.
 Serious cases can even lead to chronic dry eye and lasting damage to the eye as a whole.
-A dearth of zinc can up a drinker’s odds of contracting certain types of cataracts, doubly so given that heavy alcohol use already exacerbates the condition.
+A dearth of zinc can up a drinker’s odds of contracting certain types of cataracts.
+This goes double given that heavy alcohol use already exacerbates the condition.
 The list goes on and on.
 Even a normal diet often misses out on some key nutrients, hence the existence of various vision supplements.
 But the shortages caused by alcoholism are often far beyond such easy repair.

 Alcohol and AMD